mapaction/ocha-humanitarian-icons-for-gis/README.md

 ### GIS Friendly
 #### ESRI
-* .style for use in ArcGIS 10.6
+* .style for use in ArcMap 10.6
 * .stylx for use in ArcGIS Pro 2.5
 #### QGIS
 * .xml using the .ttf font file for use in QGIS 3.4.4 and above